NexClipper/nexclipper.github.io/docs/installation.md

    * When running locally, such as Docker Desktop, Minikube, K3s, MicroK8s, etc.

-Run the following command to determine the currently connected cluster in an environment that can run bash or zsh.
-If you configured your Kubernetes environment with docker-desktop, you might get results similar to the following:
+Run the following command to check the currently connected cluster in an environment that can run bash or zsh.
+If you have configured your Kubernetes environment with docker-desktop, you are expected to get results similar to the following:

 ```bash
 $ kubectl cluster-info